 Established in 1660, some of America's most notable citizens rest here.
-Named for the 12,000-bushel grain storage building that was next door, the historic cemetery has 2,300 markers.
+Named for the 12,000-bushel grain storage building that was once next door, the historic cemetery has 2,300 markers.
 However, there is a discrepency between the number of headstones and the number of people buried in the Granary - it is estimated there are over 5,000 Bostonians who have made the Granary their final resting place.

 GRAVEN IMAGES Puritan churches did not believe in religious icons or imagery, so the people of Boston used tombstones as an outlet for artistic expression of their beliefs about the afterlife.
 One of the most popular motifs was the "Soul Effigy," a skull or "death’s head" with a wing on each side that was a representation of the soul flying to heaven after death.
 Elaborate scroll work, poetic epitaphs, and depictions of the Grim Reaper and Father Time also adorn many headstones.

 Click here to see the $300,000 Historic Landscape Restoration project completed in the Fall of 2011 by the Boston Parks & Recreation Department, funded in part with a $125,000 grant from the Freedom Trail Foundation Preservation Fund.

 Granary Burying Ground